Combe Martin's Industrial History

 Introduction

 From medieval times in Combe Martin there was mining for iron, umber, lead-ore and silver; and copper.
-Active mines included the Bowhay Lane Mine Tenement.
+The Bowhay Lane Mine Tenement, east of Combe Martin parish church, is the oldest silver mine in the district.

 Mining was also carried out on Combe Martin's Hangman Hills, and at nearby Blackstone Point sited near the South West Coast Path.